Recuerdos de la Alhambra: Performance notes

 The piece showcases a challenging guitar tremolo, wherein a single melody note is plucked consecutively by the ring, middle and index fingers in such rapid succession that the result is an illusion of one long sustained note.
 The thumb plays an arpeggio-pattern accompaniment simultaneously.
 Many who have heard the piece but not seen it performed mistake it for a duet.

 The A-section of the piece is written in A-minor and the B-section is written in the parallel major (A-major).

 Arrangements

-Ruggiero Ricci arranged this piece for solo violin, and often performed it as an encore.
+Ruggiero Ricci arranged this piece for solo violin and often performed it as an encore.

-Nana Mouskouri has performed a vocal version and Sarah Brightman has performed a re-adapted vocal version in her album Classics.

-Chris Freeman and John Shaw recorded a non-vocal version for their album Chris Freeman and John Shaw (May 1981).
+Chris Freeman and John Shaw recorded the song for their album Chris Freeman and John Shaw (May 1981, EMI Custom Records YPRX 1828, MAC 126).

+Nana Mouskouri recorded a vocal version for her 1989 album Classical.
+Sarah Brightman recorded a re-adapted vocal version for her album Classics.

+Alex Jacobowitz frequently performs a version of the song on his marimba and xylophone.
+He recorded it for several of his albums: Spanish Rosewood (1996), The Art of Xylos (2002), and Aria (2010).

-Luiza Borac has arranged this piece for solo piano on her 2014 CD "Chants Nostalgiques" (Avie AV-2316).
+Luiza Borac arranged this piece for solo piano on her 2014 CD "Chants Nostalgiques" (Avie AV-2316).